Citi break-up more likely, says DoubleLine's Baha

-NEW YORK The time may be right for Citigroup (C.N), long one of the world's biggest banks by assets, to slim down a little, banking expert Bonnie Baha said on Monday.
+NEW YORK, Nov 26 The time may be right for Citigroup (C.N), long one of the world's biggest banks by assets, to slim down a little, banking expert Bonnie Baha said on Monday.

 "It would make sense to break up Citi," Baha, portfolio manager of Global Developed Credit at the $50 billion DoubleLine Capital LP, said at the Reuters Global Investment 2013 Outlook Summit.
 "The odds for that are probably much higher now than they were three months ago."